aeternity/protocol/node/api/channels_api_usage.md

 Each channel has a set of parameters that is required for opening a connection.
 Most of those are part of the `channel_create_tx` which is included in the chain, and the others are metadata used for the connection itself.
-We will describe them in two separate groups: one for the channel establishing and another for optional timeouts.
+We will describe these in groups which indicate their relation to each other.

+#### Channel establishing parameters

   | Name | Type | Description | Required for open | Required/Used in reestablish | Part of the `channel_create_tx` |
   | ---- | ---- | ----------- | ----------------- | ---------------------------- | ------------------------------- |